 Infrared is a fan-favourite because it heats up quickly and efficiently.

-In comparison, electric heaters take longer to heat up and are more convenient.
+In comparison, electric outdoor heaters take longer to heat up and are more convenient.
 They are also environmentally-friendly and produce no emissions.
 Most electric gazebo heaters and lights can last for more than 3000 hours.

 What BTU should you be using?